Sublingual Immunotherapy Research

 Chest Journal: Official Publication of the American College of Chest Physicians, 2008

-The use of multiple allergens for SLIT does not increase the rate of side-effects in children.
+The use of an increased number of antigens for sublingual immunotherapy does not increase side effects in children.

 Preventive Effects of Sublingual Immunotherapy in Childhood